Bandits with Partially Observable Confounded Data

 \section{Discussion and Future Work}

-In this work we showed that partially observable data can be efficiently utilized in the linear bandit setting.
-Specifically, we reduce the partially observable data to linear side information, which is then leveraged by an online learner.
-We showed that the effective dimensionality can be decreased from $d$, to $d-L$, significantly improving performance.
+In this work we showed that partially observable confounded data can be efficiently utilized in the linear bandit setting.
+In this section we further discuss two central assumptions made in our work; namely, infinite data and bounding the cross correlation matrix $R_{12}$.

-Throughout our work we assumed the limit of infinite sized data.
-This assumption can be removed by combining optimistic bounds on the finite samples in the data.
+\textbf{Finite Data. } Throughout our work we assumed the limit of infinite sized data.
+From a technical perspective, the use of finite data would introduce an error in the least squares estimator \citep{krikheli2018finite}.
+A straightforward analysis would propagate this error as additional linear penalty to the regret that is dependent on the number of samples in the data.
+More involved techniques may combine optimistic bounds on the finite samples in the data.